axelf4/hotfuzz/README.md

           (lambda () (setq-local completion-styles '(hotfuzz))))
 ```

+**Note:** Unless the completion UI supports the
+`completion-lazy-hilit` variable, as i.a.
+[Vertico] and [Corfu] do,
-**Note:** Highlighting of the matched characters is only applied to
+then highlighting of the matched characters will only be applied to
 the first `hotfuzz-max-highlighted-completions` completions, out of
 performance concerns.
-The default value is large enough so that
+The default value is large enough that generally
-generally you will need to scroll the list of completions beyond the
+the list of completions will need to be scrolled beyond the second
-second page to first see non-highlighted completions.
-If you are
+page to reach non-highlighted completions.
+If you are annoyed by this
-annoyed by this you can make it highlight all completions instead
+you can make it highlight all completions instead using
-using
 ```elisp
 (setq hotfuzz-max-highlighted-completions most-positive-fixnum)
 ```
 provided you are completing small enough lists and/or do not encounter
 performance problems.
-This is a non-issue when using `hotfuzz-vertico-mode` since
-Vertico supports lazy highlighting.

 ## Customization